Maintain Your Own Alignment

 Sound: Once you have heard and understood my instructions, please turn down the sound on the DVD.
 Feel free to play your own music, use a sound machine, or enjoy the silence.

 Time and Discipline: There is a difference between the ideas of "the time I have" and "the time I create."
-If you find that you never have time to pay attention to your body, create the time.
+If you find that you never have time to pay attention to your body, ask to be shown the smallest doable pieces for your life at this time.

 Make a decision to practice at a rate that feels doable: once a day, or five times a week...
 If you have other self-care routines, The Sequence can be also be used less frequently.
 You will receive the benefits of regular practices only if you take the time to do them!